StokicDusan/Python-misc/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Welcome to GitHub Python-misc!
-This is a repository of miscellaneous scripts implemented in Python All algorithms are written by me while learning to code in Python or as a coding challenge while I was in my student years.
+This is a repository of miscellaneous scripts implemented in Python3 All algorithms are written by me while learning to code in Python or as a coding challenge.

 These implementations are for learning purposes only.
 Therefore they may be less efficient than the implementations in the Python standard libraries.

-I am putting these scripts up as exemplars for learning Python or as inspirations for someones future projects.
+I'm putting these scripts up as exemplars for learning Python or as inspirations for someones future projects.

 Provide Feedback
 ================